eliranna/enatanblog/content/blog/On Framework-Agnostic Frontends/index.md

 ```

-The above implementation of a usecase follows a retrive-interact-persist life-cycle.
-At the retrive step, core entities are retrived from data-sources, mainly throgh the utilization of repositories.
+The above implementation of a use case follows a <mark>retrieve-interact-persist</mark> routine.
+At the retrieval step, core entities are retrieved from data sources, mainly through the utilization of repositories.

 #### The Repository Pattern
-Similaraly to UI's, data-sources are another infrastructure concern that should be pluggble in and out the core application.
-A pattern that matches the layered-architecture approch and is sutable for handling data-sources is the Repository Pattern.
+Similar to UI’s, data sources are yet another infrastructural concern that should be plugged into the core layer.
+A pattern that matches the layered-architecture approach and is suitable for handling data sources is the <mark>Repository Pattern</mark>.
 Repositories are classes that encapsulate the logic required to access data sources.
-They centralize common data access functionality, providing better maintainability and decoupling the infrastructure or technology used to access datasources from the core layer.
+They centralize common data access functionality, providing better maintainability and decoupling the infrastructure or technology used to access data sources from the core layer.

 From a layered architecutre prespective, the repository acts as an adapter between the data source, which belongs to the infrastructure layer, and the repository interface, which belongs to the core layer.
-To plug a data-source, one must write a matching repository that implements the repository interface that is defined in the core app, ensuring that the core layer is completly isolated from infrastructural concerns.
+To plug a data source, one must write a matching repository that implements the repository interface that is defined in the core app, ensuring that the core layer is wholly isolated from infrastructural concerns.

 <div class="article-image">
     <img src="https://i.ibb.co/sWtcHv0/Screen-Shot-2022-05-27-at-15-55-06.png">
 </div>

+To allow the core layer to use model for setting and retriving data, while prserving the inward-pointing dependencies rule, an inversion of control is requiered.

 When applying the repository pattern, it is importent to notice the inversion of control.
 The modal uses the Repository for the purpose of setting and retriving data, but importing the repository directly in the model would make the core layer dependent on a component from the adapter layer, which would breake the rule of inwards-pointing dependencies.
 This can be resolved by applying an inversion of control, usually done by dependency injection.